highgateschool/cyber-centurion/README.md

 # Services

 Virtually all the background processes in Linux are run using services.
 So, for instance, there is a service called "ssh" that runs in the background waiting for people to login using a secure shell.
 The useful command here is `systemctl` (system control).
-As ever, the tab key is your friend...
+As ever, the tab key is your friend, but I don't think I need to explain these...

+- `sudo systemctl enable ssh`
+- `sudo systemctl start ssh`
+- `sudo systemctl stop ssh`
+- `sudo systemctl restart ssh`
+- `sudo systemctl disable ssh`
+- `sudo systemctl status ssh`

+You obviously need to use `sudo` here because **there is the potential to cause lots of damage**.

+Remember that you can list all services using

+`getent services`

+and find a specific one using

+`getent services | grep ssh`

+This has the bonus of also telling you which network port is being used!